kheller18/data-structures-algorithms/questions/agile.md

       ![agile vs scrum](../images/agile/agile_scrum.png)

 15. What do you mean by Pair Programming?
 Write its advantages.
-    + Pair programming, as the name suggests, is a type of programming where two people write code together and work side-by-side on one machine or computer.
+    + `Pair programming`: as the name suggests, is a type of programming where two people write code together and work side-by-side on one machine or computer.
 It is basically a technique mostly used in agile software development.
 In this type of programming, one person writes code and another person checks and reviews each line of code.
 Both of them also switch their roles while doing work.
       ![pair programming](../images/agile/pair_programming.png)
       + Advantages of Pair Programming
         + Develop higher-quality code